May, Macron face lawmakers angry over Syria strikes - Journal du Cameroun

-British Prime Minister Theresa May and French President Emmanuel Macron on Monday faced anger from lawmakers for conducting air strikes with the United States in Syria in their first major military action since coming to power.
+British Prime Minister Theresa May and French President Emmanuel Macron on Monday faced anger from lawmakers for conducting air strikes with the United States in Syria in both leaders’ first major military actions since coming to power.

-May was due to address MPs after proceeding with the joint strikes without prior parliamentary approval — a sensitive subject in Britain where memories of participation in the US-led invasion of Iraq in 2003 are still raw.
+May said lawmakers were right to hold her to account for her actions, after the premier proceeded with the strikes without prior parliamentary approval.

+“But it is my responsibility as prime minster to make these decisions.
+And I will make them,” May, 61, said of the intervention.

-Jeremy Corbyn, leader of the main opposition Labour Party, has said the strikes were “legally questionable” and called for new legislation to stop governments launching military action without lawmakers’ backing in most circumstances.
+Opposition Labour leader Jeremy Corbyn called for new legislation to stop governments launching military action without lawmakers’ backing in most circumstances.

 The group said the strikes “will have done nothing to end the war” and “risked dramatically widening” the conflict.